ADDA-html-css/learn-HTML-CSS/week3/notes_w3.md

 - I can use the float property to control object positioning.

 ## Housekeeping
-- Do a git pull, you should have a folder now called week3.
+- Do a git sync, you should have a folder now called week3.

 ## Stand Up
 - Successes?